Complex structures on nilpotent Lie algebras with one-dimensional center: Introduction

 .2cm

 $

 $ \end{theorem}

 For the description of the nilpotent Lie algebras in Theorem~\ref{intro-main-theorem-2} we use the standard abbreviated notation (see Notation~\ref{notacion-lista-NLAs} for details).
 We note that the first eight families of Lie algebras, i.e. $\frg_1^{\gamma},\ldots,\frg_8$, are those having complex structures in Family I, whereas the complex structures on $\frg_9^{\gamma},\ldots,\frg_{12}^{\gamma}$ belong to Family~II.
 The list above is ordered according to the ascending type of the nilpotent Lie algebras.
-The proof of Theorem~\ref{intro-main-theorem-2} can be found in Section~\ref{clasif-real-FamI} and Section~\ref{clasif-real-FamII} (see Theorem~\ref{main} for the Lie algebras underlying Family I and Theorem~\ref{main} for those underlying Family II).
+The proof of Theorem~\ref{intro-main-theorem-2} is given in Section~\ref{clasif-real-FamI-II} (see Section~\ref{clasif-real-FamI} for the Lie algebras underlying Family I and Section~\ref{clasif-real-FamII} for those underlying Family II).

 .2cm